itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-Now, anytime you build a new bundle, `BundleAnalyzerPlugin` will spin up a server, and open your browser to a visualiztion of your bundle(s) and dependencies scaled to size.
-The plugin can take a config object as an argument, but the defaults should be just fine for most cases.
+Now, anytime you build a new bundle, `BundleAnalyzerPlugin` will spin up a server, and open your browser to a visualization of your bundle(s) and dependencies scaled to size.
+The plugin can take a config object as a parameter, but the defaults should be just fine for most cases.
 The config options are in the [docs](https://github.com/th0r/webpack-bundle-analyzer).
 To "turn it off," you can simply comment out the plugin.

 For Vote, I used this tool to determine which vendor dependencies should be extracted into a `vendor.js` bundle.

 #### Splitting Bundles

 A lot of quick wins can be gained by splitting up your bundle.
-To start, putting your 3rd party libraries in a `vendor.js` bundle will not only reduce the file size of the two, but you'll also be able to take advantage of caching the 3rd party dependencies that likely won't change nearly as often as your application's code.
-Your users would only need to download your bulky dependencies once, and have them ready to go immediatlely on future vists.
+To start, putting your 3rd party libraries in a `vendor.js` bundle will not only reduce the file size of the two, but you'll also be able to take advantage of caching 3rd party dependencies that likely won't change nearly as often as your application's code.
+Your users would only need to download your bulky dependencies once, and they'll be ready to go almost immediately on future visits.
 Boom!
 Just be sure to include a [chunkHash](https://webpack.js.org/guides/caching/) with each bundle so that browsers won't serve old cached bundles after you deploy a new build.

-The ideas for splitting up bundles can get [deep](https://survivejs.com/webpack/building/splitting-bundles/) very quickly, so split them up based on how you expect your app to grow.
+The implementations for splitting up bundles can get [deep](https://survivejs.com/webpack/building/splitting-bundles/) very quickly, so split them up based on how you expect your app to grow, and split more deeply as you need to.

-Some great advice on how to shink down certain dependencies, and deal with multiple copies of dependencies with different versions can be found in [this great post](https://medium.freecodecamp.com/manually-tuning-webpack-builds-284923f47f44#.799l57uja).
+Some great advice on how to shrink down certain dependencies, and deal with multiple copies of dependencies with different versions can be found in [this great post](https://medium.freecodecamp.com/manually-tuning-webpack-builds-284923f47f44#.799l57uja).

-You can take advantage of [code splitting](https://webpack.js.org/guides/code-splitting-import/) for your application code as well, so your users only need to download the nessessary code for each "page" of your single page app, instead of the whole thing at once.
+After splitting out your 3rd party dependencies, you can also take advantage of [code splitting](https://webpack.js.org/guides/code-splitting-import/) for your application code as well so your users only need to download the necessary code for each "page" of your single page app, instead of the whole thing at once.

 For simplicity, I decided to add just the largest libraries to Vote's `vendor.js` bundle. `d3`, `jquery`, `react`, `react-dom` and `moment`.